-- One of them has to be a woman
+- One social worker should be a woman

-- Should be actively engaged in the field of health, education and welfare of children for at least seven years
+- Should be actively engaged in health, education, and welfare of children for at least 7 years

 - Must have a professional degree in child psychology, psychiatry, law to practise under the same